 For the perfect glossy finish, brush your scones with egg wash & bake until golden brown!

 The crumbly texture of a good scone begs for a delicious glaze!
-The perfect finishing touch for these chai scones is this easy maple chai glaze.
+An easy maple chai glaze is the perfect finishing touch for these chai scones.

 - Girls’ weekend brunch or bridal &/or baby showers